 Brachial plexus injuries (BPI) are injuries that affect feeling and motion in the upper shoulders and arms.
 Numbness may extend all the way down to the forearm, hand, and fingers.
 Injuries of this nature frequently occur when physicians exert too much force and pressure on the infant’s shoulder area during delivery, with a higher risk of BPI for larger babies.

 While there are currently no medications designed to specifically target BPI, there are numerous pain medications to help control post-operative discomfort in cases where surgical intervention is necessary.
 Though mild cases of BPI may resolve on their own, more serious cases may require surgery to repair.
 If your baby sustained brachial plexus injuries or other arm and shoulder injuries during delivery, you should speak to a Miami BPI birth injury lawyer as soon as possible.

 Can I Sue if My Baby Needs Medication for Birth Injuries in Florida?

 The answer to this question depends on several factors, which is one of the reasons it is so important to have an in-depth consultation with an attorney if you believe you could have a claim.
-At The Law Offices of Prosper Shaked, we offer a free initial legal consultation, enabling you to get a clearer sense of your family’s possible legal options.
+At Prosper Shaked Accident Injury Attorneys PA, we offer a free initial legal consultation, enabling you to get a clearer sense of your family’s possible legal options.
 You may have a lawsuit against your OB-GYN, the hospital where your baby was born, or other negligent parties, depending on factors such as the following: